United States Medical Licensing Examination (Step One)

 Example topic: Musculoskeletal System

-A 45-year-old male presents to the clinic with complaints of muscle weakness and pain in his thighs and shoulders that have been progressively worsening over the past 3 months.
-He has a history of hyperlipidemia and hypertension, for which he is currently taking atorvastatin and lisinopril.
-On physical examination, there is notable muscle tenderness and reduced muscle strength in the proximal muscles of the upper and lower limbs.
+A 45-year-old man comes to the clinic complaining of increasing muscle weakness and pain in his thighs and shoulders over the last three months.
+He has a history of high cholesterol and high blood pressure and is currently on atorvastatin and lisinopril.
+Physical examination reveals notable muscle tenderness and reduced strength in the proximal muscles of the upper and lower limbs.
 His serum creatine kinase (CK) levels are elevated.
-Given his medication history and clinical presentation, what is the most likely cause of his symptoms?
+Based on his medication history and clinical presentation, what is the most likely cause of his symptoms?

 TestResult